nextflow-io/nextflow/docs/config.md

 : The amount of time the Singularity pull can last, exceeding which the process is terminated (default: `20 min`).

 `singularity.registry`
-: :::{versionadded} 22.12.0-edge
+: :::info[Version added: 22.12.0-edge]
   :::
 : The registry from where Docker images are pulled.
 It should be only used to specify a private registry server.
 It should NOT include the protocol prefix i.e. `http://`.

 `singularity.runOptions`
 : This attribute can be used to provide any extra command line options supported by `singularity exec`.

-Read the {ref}`container-singularity` page to learn more about how to use Singularity containers with Nextflow.
+Read the `container-singularity` page to learn more about how to use Singularity containers with Nextflow.

-(config-spack)=

 ### Scope `spack`